crytic/building-secure-contracts/unprotected_function/README.md

 # Unprotected function

-## Principle
-- Missing modifier on a sensitive function
+Missing (or incorrectly used) modifier on a function allows an attacker to use sensitive functionality in the contract.

+## Attack Scenario

+- A contract with a `changeOwner` function does not label it as `private` and therefore allows anyone to become the contract owner.

+## Mitigations

+Always specify a modifier for functions.

-## Known exploit
+## Examples
 [Parity Wallet](https://blog.zeppelin.solutions/on-the-parity-wallet-multisig-hack-405a8c12e8f7)
 - See `initWallet` in `WalletLibrary_source_code/WalletLibrary.sol`